vapid/vapid-docs/learn-more.md

 </ul>
 ```

 The `{{_permalink}}` tag tells Vapid to create a link for this individual office.
 It will look something like `/offices/1/office-name`, where "1" is the record ID of the office, and `office-name` is a slug of the Name field.
-(Vapid attempts to slug the Name or Title field, if avaiable).
+(Vapid attempts to slug the Name or Title field, if available).

 To render the individual detail page, just place a underscored file in the `www` with the same name as the section.
 In this case, we could create a file called `_offices.html` in the `www` directory.